 Originally, we anticipated making all the changes at one time in 2015, as we had stated in handouts and at various public meetings throughout 2014.
 However, the Washington State Department of Ecology (Ecology) was delayed in sending their comments to us on our draft proposal.
 We received over 150 separate comments from Ecology in February 2015 that we're still addressing.
 Therefore, we are postponing most of our proposed Stormwater Code changes until January 2016.

 In the meantime, in April 2015, the City Council and Mayor approved to revise three sections of the 2009 Stormwater Code (SMC 22.800-22.808) proposed to be effective by May 24, 2015.
 These changes are not the focus of Ecology's review.
 The changes are:

-We are revising our existing Stormwater Code (SMC 22.800-22.808) and the associated Directors’ Rules.
-Our new rules will replace the current stormwater code and Directors' Rules, which are administered jointly by DPD and Seattle Public Utilities (SPU).
+We will incorporate all other changes into our proposed 2016 Stormwater Code and Manual update, which will be effective in January 2016.
+Our new rules will replace the current Stormwater code and Directors' Rules, which are administered jointly by us and SPU.